Stonewall riots: Escalation

-Marsha P. Johnson, an African-American street queen, recalled arriving at the bar around "2:00 [am]", and that at that point the riots were well under way, with the building in flames.
-As the riots went on into the early hours of the morning, Johnson, along with Zazu Nova and Jackie Hormona, were noted as "three individuals known to have been in the vanguard" of the pushback against the police.
+Marsha P. Johnson, an African-American street queen, recalled arriving at the bar around "2:00 [am]", and that at that point the riots were well underway, with the building in flames.
+As the riots continued into the early morning, Johnson, along with Zazu Nova and Jackie Hormona, were noted as "three individuals known to have been in the vanguard" of the pushback against the police.

 Craig Rodwell, owner of the Oscar Wilde Memorial Bookshop, reported watching police chase participants through the crooked streets, only to see them appear around the next corner behind the police.
 Members of the mob stopped cars, overturning one of them to block Christopher Street.
 Jack Nichols and Lige Clarke, in their column printed in Screw, declared that "massive crowds of angry protesters chased [the police] for blocks screaming, 'Catch them!'"

-By 4:00 a.m., the streets had nearly been cleared.
+By 4:00 am, the streets had nearly been cleared.
 Many people sat on stoops or gathered nearby in Christopher Park throughout the morning, dazed in disbelief at what had transpired.
 Many witnesses remembered the surreal and eerie quiet that descended upon Christopher Street, though there continued to be "electricity in the air".
 One commented: "There was a certain beauty in the aftermath of the riot ...
 It was obvious, at least to me, that a lot of people really were gay and, you know, this was our street."
 Thirteen people had been arrested.
 Some in the crowd were hospitalized, and four police officers were injured.
 Almost everything in the Stonewall Inn was broken.
 Inspector Pine had intended to close and dismantle the Stonewall Inn that night.
 Pay phones, toilets, mirrors, jukeboxes, and cigarette machines were all smashed, possibly in the riot and possibly by the police.